nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 **Applies to:** Central Server, Security Server

 A backup contains most of `/etc/xroad` together with a database dump.
-That includes the software token private keys and the internal TLS key material, so a single backup file is enough to reconstruct the server's identity and to use its keys.
-A backup that leaves the host, or that can be read by anyone with access to the backup storage, is worth as much to an attacker as the key material it contains.
+This includes software token private keys and internal TLS key material.
+A single backup therefore contains enough information to reconstruct the server's identity and use its keys.
+A backup that is moved outside the host or stored in a location accessible to unauthorised users can expose this key material.
+Backups must therefore be protected to the same level as the sensitive keys and configuration they contain.

 Some paths are deliberately excluded, among them the OpenPGP keyring in `/etc/xroad/gpghome` — the keyring holding the keys used to sign and encrypt the backup in the first place.
 It is therefore not enough to keep backups: the keyring has to be preserved separately, or a backup cannot be decrypted after the server it came from is rebuilt or replaced.